adamgundry/inch/README.md

 **Inch** is a type-checker for a subset of Haskell (plus some GHC extensions) with the addition of integer constraints.
 After successfully type-checking a source file, it outputs an operationally equivalent version with the type-level integers erased, so it can be used as a preprocessor in order to compile programs.

+This is a very rough and ready prototype.
+Many Haskell features are missing or poorly implemented.

 Installation
 ------------